 The stock market has dropped 30%.
 It might pick up 5 or 10% today.
 It’s a sign that financial traders don’t know how significantly the economy is being hurt by the wide spread lockdown of people into their homes and not at their jobs.

 Fortunately, our necessities (food, shelter, medical care, remote schooling, and safety) are hobbling along.
 Grocery stories and delivery services are doing a booming business.
-Medical care may not do so.
+Local medical services may or may not.

 Everything beyond the necessary (and their supporting) sectors, we now see are discretionary.
 That includes vacations, entertainment, restaurants, etc. Many of the things we like most about living.
 They have declined the most in the stock market.

 Social distancing will continue.
 That will affect workplaces as well as leisure activities.
 Both will be affected negatively.
 Productivity will suffer as will spending on non-necessary goods and services.